autarch/intro-to-go-class/README.md

 Setting up your editor to integrate with `go fmt` and `go vet` makes your Go coding experience much better.
-You can have it run these checks on the currently loaded and/or run these checks every time you save your code.
+You can have it run these checks on the currently loaded file and/or run these checks every time you save your code.

 You may also want to be able to run `golint` easily, though I don't recommend this as a default action for every save, because it will often complain about